 This will provide critical information about which phases in the course of life are most suitable to prevent deviant DNA methylation (preventive epigenomics) or intervene to normalize DNA methylation to prevent disease (pharmaco-epigenomics).”

 I was encouraged by the referenced review’s emphasis that researchers start their investigations at the beginning of human life for causes that produce later-life effects.
-The subsequent emphasis on prevention was commendable.
+Subsequent emphasis on prevention was commendable.

-The review also revealed the prevalent researcher bias, that the causal and curative results of human disease will be found on the molecular level rather than in human experiences.
+The review also revealed a prevalent researcher bias, that causal and curative results of human disease will be found on the molecular level rather than in human experiences.
 This preconception leads to ignoring human elements that generate epigenetic changes that manifest themselves in symptoms such as asthma and allergies.

 I don’t know how including human emotions in studies became viewed as unscientific, but here we are.
-I didn’t see any indication that the study design of the birth cohort included investigating emotional states other than possibly work-related stress.
+I didn’t see any indication that its study design included investigating emotional states other than possibly work-related stress.

-The researchers will have to pretend that proven etiologic factors such as the emotional states of a pregnant woman have no affect on the nervous and immune system development of her fetus.
+These researchers will have to pretend that proven etiologic factors such as emotional states of a pregnant woman have no affect on nervous and immune system development of her fetus.
 These human elements are unjustified exclusions from a study designed in 2015, but they’re easily ignored when they aren’t measured.